jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/05-rebalance-portfolio-reality-check-ff42faa9.md

 ---
-layout: content
+layout: post
 title: >-
   It’s Time for a Portfolio Reality Check
 date: 2024-11-27 03:00 -0500
 author:
 tags: ['Retirement', 'Feature']
+description: >-
-description: Rebalancing after a strong year for stocks may be uncomfortable.
+  Rebalancing after a strong year for stocks may be uncomfortable.
 Do it anyway.
 ---